 Ana Lourdes, a 2005 fellow, is currently the Executive Director for GOJoven Guatemala.
 She was 25 years old when she was selected as a GOJoven Fellow, while working for ALAS Association, an organization based in Antigua, Guatemala, that promotes sexual and reproductive health training in rural communities.
 Overcoming cultural obstacles and strong community pressure, Lourdes organized a family planning clinic and brought APROFAM’s (an IPPF affiliate) mobile sterilization unit to her hometown.
 She also served as Director of the Poder-Joven project at the Community Health Services Association (ASECSA).
 She graduated from the GOJoven Trainer of Trainers process and is a member of the Coordinating Committee for Guatemala’s ICPD+20 Advocacy Group.
-As a GOJoven alumnus, she received a Summit Scholarship which helped her obtain her undergraduate degree in Social Work with an emphasis on Development Management, and is currently pursuing her Master’s degree in Local Human Development and International Cooperation.
+As a GOJoven alumnus, she received a Summit Scholarship which helped her obtain her undergraduate degree in Social Work with an emphasis on Development Management.

 Posted in Guatemala 2005.